lucaslui/email-service/README.md

 <h2 id="overview"> 💻 Overview </h2>

-The Simple Email Service is responsible for sending emails of notification.
-The application was developed to be used in a microservices environment, being capable of sending emails asynchronously and scalable.
+The Simple Email Service is designed for sending notification emails in a microservices environment via Simple Mail Transfer Protocol (SMTP).

+It supports synchronous and asynchronous email delivery and is built with scalability in mind, ensuring reliable performance even under heavy loads.

 The service is also integrated with a database, which is responsible for storing the email history.